Galguene/TD4-BD/README.md

 revoke update on distributionLA from I2A04A;
 revoke insert on distributionLA from I2A04A;
 --5
+create or replace view q5 as select id, numfo, code_insee, adresse,status from distributionLA;
+grant select on q5 to I2A04A;
 --6
 create or replace view nb4gLA as select c.NOM_COMMUNE, count(*) as NB_ANT_4G from distributionLA d, communeLA c, operateurLA o